evanpetzoldt/qsignups/README.md

 | DATABASE_USER | This is the name of the db user that has **write permissions** on the Schema above.
 This may also be your region name |
 | DATABASE_WRITE_PASSWORD | A write-access password associated with the DB user above.
 This will be provided by Beaker |

-5. This `.env` file will be ignored by the git / github repo (because of `.gitignore`), so you should not get angry emails from github about exposing your secrets.
-6. One this is created (and after you've set up the App Service in Azure), you can upload these variables into your app.
+5. Once this is created (and after you've set up the App Service in Azure), you can upload these variables into your app.
 If you're using VSCode, install and sign into the Azure App Service extension.
 On the App Service tree, right click 'Application Settings' and select 'Upload Local Settings...'.
 When prompted, select your local .env file

-## Azure App Instructions
+## Azure Instructions

 1. Set up an account on https://portal.azure.com if you don't already have one
   * You will probably need to use a credit card to activate the account - you should NOT have to incur any charges **as long as you use the free tier**, see below